-Our best practices for using trademarks properly are below, along with suggestions for how to report potentially improper use of our marks.
+Our best practices for monitoring the use of Apache trademarks by third parties are below, along with suggestions for how to report potentially improper use of our marks.

 Reminder: This document should not be used as a substitute for legal advice.
 If you have a legal question, you should contact your own lawyer.
-Apache committers may contact the private legal-internal@ mailing list with any specific legal questions about Apache projects.
+Apache committers may contact the private legal-internal@ mailing list (monitored by the VP, Legal Affairs officer of the ASF along with counsel) with any specific legal questions about Apache projects.

 So you're browsing a website with "Hadoop" plastered all over their marketing materials, and there's no mention of Apache anywhere on the page - what should you do?
-The first thing is to actually ask: is this actually a problem, or is it really nominative use, and it's just fine?
+The first thing is to actually ask: is this actually a problem, or is it really nominative use of the Hadoop name, and it's just fine?

 Trademarks exist to prevent customer confusion about the source of goods or services.
 When you buy an HP printer, you know what kind of quality and service to expect, because you know it came from HP.
 Likewise when you order a Coke beverage, you'll expect that particular tartly sweet flavor, instead of the more brightly sweet flavor of Pepsi beverages.
 The name - and logo, and other branding - are a clear association of that product with it's manufacturer in the mind of the consumer buying the product.